Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- This season, he's accounted for 6.4% of his team's three-pointers made, averaging 1.0 per game.
+- This season, he's accounted for 6.4% of his team's three-pointers made, averaging one per game.

-- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics are the fourth-best defensive squad in the league, conceding 111.4 points per game.
+- The Celtics allow 111.4 points per contest, fourth-ranked in the league.

-- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per contest.
+- The Celtics are the 18th-ranked team in the NBA, giving up 44 rebounds per game.

-- Looking at assists, the Celtics have conceded 23.1 per game, second in the NBA.
+- In terms of assists, the Celtics have conceded 23.1 per contest, second in the league.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.

 Joel Embiid vs. the Celtics